-6. Medical evidence
+7. Medical evidence

 Guidance: Referrals to Senate Student Discipline Committee

 Your attention is drawn to Part F: Senate Student Discipline Committee for information about the process that should be followed.
-The Head of School must submit to the Secretary of the Senate Student Discipline Committee the evidence, including the report of any Investigating Officer and the findings of any Fitness to Practise Committee/Panel on which the School wishes to rely.
+The Head of School must submit to the Secretary of the Senate Student Discipline Committee the evidence, including the report of any Investigating Officer and the evidence on which the School wishes to rely.

 The Head of School may also nominate staff/external contacts to be witnesses, to provide further information at the meeting.
 All witnesses must have some relevance to the case and for each witness proposed, a brief statement as to their relevance and knowledge must be provided by the Head.